liuzexue/al-folio/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi, welcome to my blog!
+I am an analog integrated circuit designer.
-I earned my Ph.D. degree from Peking University in 2022.
-My research focuses on the design of analog/mixed signal integrated circuits.
+I earned my Ph.D. degree from Peking University (Beijing, China) in 2022, where I majored in the design of analog/mixed signal integrated circuits.

 <!--